 The process of matching students with the right kind of living situation is taken very seriously as it will constitute a major aspect of a student's European experience.
 For this reason we ask to you tell us as much as you can about yourself on our housing form and in your biographical sketch.

-The dorm facility, landlords and the Austrian host families recognize that Salzburg College students are young adults.
+The student residence facility, landlords and the Austrian host families recognize that Salzburg College students are young adults.
 There are no curfews or similar rules (other than your usual family or house rules such as being considerate towards others, preserving energy, locking certain doors, etc.).

 You are expected to exercise common courtesy such as coming in quietly after a late night out and keeping the living areas clean.